learn-co-curriculum/phase-0-additional-practice/README.md

 There is no wrong way to approach the material in this lesson.
-Work through some of it now if you can, but you can also come back to it whenever you have some extra time — or if you just need a break from lessons and labs.
+Work through some of it now if you can, but you can also come back to it whenever you have some extra time, or if you just need a break from lessons and labs.
 Getting some additional practice using these resources (or others you find on your own) will give you a boost towards your goal of becoming a developer.